useLocale

 Create custom adapters by implementing the LocaleAdapter interface:

-import type { LocaleAdapter } from '@vuetify/v0'
+import { LocaleAdapter } from '@vuetify/v0'

-class MyLocaleAdapter implements LocaleAdapter {
+class MyLocaleAdapter extends LocaleAdapter {

 t (key: string, ...params: unknown[]): string {